-Most states have employment-at-will laws that allow a company wide latitude when it must fire an employee.
+Most states have employment-at-will laws that allow you wide latitude when you must fire an employee.
 To protect yourself, include a statement that reaffirms your right and the employee's right to terminate the employment at will.
 Further indicate that you or the employee can terminate employment for any reason-just cause should never be a condition.